fajieyuan/SIGIR2020_peterrec/README.md

 or

-First:  python GRec_TF_Pretrain.py (if you have it is slower, I suggest you slightly change the evaluation following `NextitNet_TF_Pretrain_topk.py')
+First:  python GRec_TF_Pretrain.py (if you find it is slower, I suggest you slightly change the evaluation following `NextitNet_TF_Pretrain_topk.py')

 Second: python PeterRec_noncau_parallel.py